barotto/libRocketDoc/pages/tutorials/datagrid.md

 #### Updating the data source

 Half of the point of having data sources is allowing them to update dynamically - it's not much fun if the data can't change after it's been displayed by the datagrid.
-So EMP::Core::DataSource has a few protected functions that you can call to let it know that something's changed inside the source:
+So Rocket::Core::DataSource has a few protected functions that you can call to let it know that something's changed inside the source:

 ```cpp
 // Tells all attached listeners that one or more rows have been added to the data source.